ICIdsl/pytorch_training/README.md

 ==============================
 This repository provides a modular base to train CNNs using Pytorch.
 The list of files in the directory and their functions are described below.

-For details on:<br/>
+For details on:
 - **MuPPET: Multi-precision policy enforced training**: https://github.com/ICIdsl/muppet.git
 - **Now that I can see, I can improve: Enabling data-drive finetuning on CNNs on the edge**: https://github.com/ICIdsl/pruning.git

 pytorch\_training.yml
 -----------------------